marouen-kachroudi/muffeez/src/assets/blog/posts/rbac.md

 If the answer isn’t crystal clear, it’s time to rethink your access strategy.

 In Azure, security is not just about firewalls and encryption.
 It's about **who can do what, and where**.
 That’s where **Azure Role-Based Access Control (RBAC)** comes in.
-It lets you fine-tune access to your cloud resources so that everyone gets just the right level of control — no more, no less.
+It lets you fine-tune access to your cloud resources so that everyone gets just the right level of control, no more, no less.

 Let’s break it down into actionable insights you can use.